Solutrean hypothesis: Characteristics of Solutrean lithic techniques

 The most important and distinctive characteristic of Solutrean lithic techniques is the bifacial percussion-flaked points present in most Solutrean artifacts.
 This characteristic provides the primary foundation for evidence in support of the Hypothesis, as Solutrean and Clovis points share this commonality.
 The Clovis culture is a prehistoric Paleoamerican culture, named for distinct stone tools found near Clovis, New Mexico.
 When observed, both of these tools share common aesthetic features which have led to the speculation that Clovis points derived from Solutrean techniques.

 Clovis tools are characterized by a distinctive type of spear point, known as the Clovis point.
 Solutrean and Clovis points do have common traits: the points are thin and bifacial, and both use the "outrepassé", or overshot flaking technique, that quickly reduces the thickness of a biface without reducing its width.
 The Clovis point differs from the Solutrean in that some of the former have bifacial fluting, referring to the long groove carved into the bottom edge of a point to help attach it to the head of a spear.
 Bifacial fluting describes blades on which this feature appears on both its sides.

 Clovis toolmaking technology appears in the archaeological record in much of North America between 12,800 and 13,500 years ago.
 Older blades with this attribute have yet to be discovered from sites in either Asia or Alaska.

 The idea of a Clovis-Solutrean link remains controversial and does not enjoy wide acceptance.
-The hypothesis is challenged by large gaps in time between the Clovis culture and Solutrean eras, a lack of evidence of Solutrean seafaring, lack of specific Solutrean features and tools in Clovis technology, the difficulties of the route, and other issues.
+The hypothesis is challenged by the large gaps in time between the Clovis culture and Solutrean eras, a lack of evidence of Solutrean seafaring, lack of specific Solutrean features and tools in Clovis technology, the difficulties of the route, and other issues.